cityofaustin/Residential-Permitting/_project_steps/shed/define.md

 Your shed requires a building permit if it will:

-* Be over one story,
+* be over one story,
-* Be over 200 square feet,
+* be over 200 square feet,
-* Have plumbing,
+* have plumbing,
-* Be over 15ft tall,
+* be over 15ft tall,
-* Be attached to your house,
+* be attached to your house,
-* Or be built in a floodplain.
+* or be built in a floodplain.
 To find out if you're in a floodplain, use your address at [austintexas.gov/floodpro](http://austintexas.gov/floodpro/).
 If your Flood Zone says “Flood Zone: X,” then you do not live in a floodplain.

 > ###### [What is a floodplain?](/residential/resources/glossary/floodplain)
 >